thavinb/AmpRecon/README.md

 - `study`: full study ID of the sample.
 This will be part of the metadata to be added to the final GRC files if provided.

-The iRODS mainfest can have more columns in any order, but these are the only ones which will be considered.
+The iRODS manifest may have more columns in any order.
 The pipeline builds and uses an "internal id" as follows: `<cram_filename>_<sample_id>_<primer_panel>`.
 The pipeline will check to make sure that any combination of these values in the manifest is unique.
 If not, the pipeline will throw an error and stop running.

 A valid iRODS manifest would look like the representative example below.
 Please note that the manifest is expected to be a **tab-separated** file.
 Note that the manifest can contain more columns as described above but these three are essential.